maqifrnswa/DecodingPrimer/index.md

 Like skip ciphers, there are many variants, and some times brute force approaches are necessary.

+#### Substitution: Atbash Cipher
+Another common substitution method is to flip the order of the alphabet. `a` becomes `z`, `b` becomes `y`, etc. This is known as the **Atbash Cipher** https://en.wikipedia.org/wiki/Atbash

 ### Common encoding techniques
-You can represent a message by changing the encoding of the message.
-Think of it as changing the character set from standard letters and numbers (a-z A-Z 0-9, or 62 different characters) to something else.
-There are many, many ways, but here are some common ones:
+Above we saw that **encryption** uses ciphers to change the order of characters or substitute one character for another.
+Below we'll show techniques where you can use different **encoding** methods to represent a message using different symbols or meanings behind the characters.
+You can therefore represent a message by changing the encoding of the message.
+Think of it as changing the character set from standard letters and numbers (a-z A-Z 0-9, or 62 different characters) to something else, or the same characters that mean something else (e.g., in hexadecimal, `A` means "ten").
+There are many, many ways to do this, but here are some common ones:

 #### Morse Code
-Famous way of representing letters and numbers as dots, dashes, and spaces. https://www.dcode.fr/morse-code
+Morse code is an extremely common way of representing letters and numbers as dots, dashes, and spaces https://www.dcode.fr/morse-code

 #### ASCII Code
 There is a standard way or representing letters in binary so computers can understand them called "ASCII".
 This represents every character as a number https://en.wikipedia.org/wiki/ASCII http://www.asciitable.com/.
 Once you have that number, you can represent that number many different ways: as a binary number, decimal number, octal number, or hexadecimal number.
 For example `a` is `91` in decimal, which is `61` in hexadecimal (hex), `141` in octal, and `01100001` in binary.
 There are plenty of online tools to encode and decode for you, for example: https://multidec.web-lab.at/mc.php https://tools.decodeingress.me/#/basic.